Jyoti Dhawale

-Jyoti Dhawale (also known as "Jo") is a global ambassador and HIV activist who has been dedicated to empowering people living with HIV/AIDS across India and the world.
+Jyoti Dhawale (also known as "Jo") is an HIV activist who works to empower people living with HIV/AIDS in India and across the world.

 Early life

-Jyoti was born July 24, 1976 in India at Namkum Military Hospital in Ranchi, Jharkhand.
-Her father, Captain Janak Narayan Dhawale, was an officer in the Indian Air Force and her mother was a homemaker.
+Jyoti was born July 24, 1976, at Namkum Military Hospital in Ranchi, Jharkhand.
+Her father, Group Captain Janak Narayan Dhawale, was an ex-NDA (39th Course) officer in the Indian Air Force and her mother was a homemaker.
 Dhawale grew up and was schooled in various parts of India.
 She finished her secondary schooling from National Institute of Open Schooling, New Delhi.

-Childhood tragedy
+Health

-She suffered from hearing loss at the age of 3 years due to a vehicular accident that took place in Pahalgam.
-Dhawale strongly relies on lip-reading to follow the conversations and uses text messaging or video calls, instead of phone calls.
+She developed bilateral sensorineural hearing loss at the age of 3 due to a bicycle accident.
+She strongly relies on lip-reading to follow the conversations and uses text messaging or video calls, instead of phone calls.

 Medical negligence

-Dhawale was detected HIV positive in 2005 due to medical negligence when she was admitted to hospital to undergo a forced abortion by her ex-husband for the third time.
+Dhawale underwent three forced abortions; during the third one in 2005, she contracted HIV due to medical negligence.
 On her fourth forced attempt, she tested positive, and decided to go ahead with the pregnancy.
-On March 31, 2006, she delivered a healthy, HIV negative baby born via Cesarean section.
+On March 31, 2006, she delivered a healthy, HIV-negative baby born via Cesarean section.

 Career

 Humanitarian work

-Dhawale is a supporter of the rights and equality of PLWHA, LGBT community and supports the LGBT movement in India.
-She has been involved in various activities concerning human rights, human trafficking, sex workers and women and child health since 2007.

-Through the medium of the internet and personal meetings, she has counselled and guided many HIV (infected/affected) and suicide-related cases.
-She has supported Bapuji Center for AIDS Research & Education, (B'CARE) since 2012 as a regional coordinator for its Hyderabad-Mumbai AIDS Ride 2014.[1]
-She is also a motivational speaker at Deep Griha Society based in Pune.
+Dhawale is a supporter of the rights and equality of People Living with HIV/AIDS (PLWHA) and the LGBT community.
+She has been involved in activities concerning human rights, human trafficking, sex workers and women and child health since 2007.
+She has supported Bapuji Center for AIDS Research & Education, (B'CARE) since 2012 as a regional coordinator for its Hyderabad-Mumbai AIDS Ride 2014.
+She counsels HIV (infected/affected) and suicide-related cases and is also a motivational speaker at the Deep Griha Society in Pune.

 Activism

-Dhawale uses Facebook as a medium to promote awareness and education of People Living with HIV/AIDS (PLWHA) and is connected with other international activists as well as PLWHA survivors.
-In December 2012, she was part of a photography workshop in Mumbai and short documentary film by Through Positive Eyes, in collaboration with Heroes Project, along with 13 other HIV-positive people.
-She learned under the guidance of Roy Wadia, brother of Riyad Vinci Wadia who worked for World Health Organization.
+Dhawale promotes awareness and education of PLWHA and works with PLWHA survivors and international activists.
+In December 2012, she took part in a short documentary film by Through Positive Eyes, in collaboration with Heroes Project, along with 13 other HIV-positive people.
+The project was co-directed by London-based South African photographer and AIDS activist Gideon Mendel.
+She has also worked with Roy Wadia, brother of Riyad Vinci Wadia who worked for World Health Organization.

+She is the creative manager and social media and public relations head for Black Swan Entertainment, where she and her team produce stories of women empowerment for a TV show ('Stree Shakti').
+She is also the ambassador for Beydaar in Pakistan.

 Featured in publications

 An interview with Dhawale was published in the Times of India stating an example of successful and satisfied life of a mixed-status couple.
-She regularly inspires, motivates and encourages people living with HIV to live a healthy lifestyle.
+She works to inspire, motivate and encourage people living with HIV to live a healthy lifestyle.
 Her interview articles have been published in various sites.

-Dhawale's responsibility as The Stigma Project ambassador enables her to create and spread awareness, art, provocation and education on a wide scale.
+Dhawale's work as ambassador for The Stigma Project enables her to create and spread awareness, art, provocation and education on a wide scale.

-In her documentary video about Life After HIV, for Through Positive Eyes, she speaks in brief about her journey.
-The project was co-directed by London-based South African photographer and AIDS activist Gideon Mendel.
+In her documentary video Life After HIV she speaks in brief about her journey.